Aleph Zero Price Tops $0.44 on Top Exchanges (AZERO)

-Aleph Zero (AZERO) traded up 1.2% against the US dollar during the 1-day period ending at 13:00 PM ET on July 26th.
-In the last seven days, Aleph Zero has traded up 0.2% against the US dollar.
-One Aleph Zero coin can currently be bought for approximately $0.44 or 0.00000648 BTC on cryptocurrency exchanges.
-Aleph Zero has a total market cap of $116.98 million and approximately $684,080.14 worth of Aleph Zero was traded on exchanges in the last 24 hours.
+Aleph Zero (AZERO) traded 1.6% higher against the dollar during the 24-hour period ending at 21:00 PM Eastern on July 26th.
+One Aleph Zero coin can now be bought for about $0.44 or 0.00000644 BTC on exchanges.
+Aleph Zero has a total market capitalization of $117.03 million and approximately $608,970.68 worth of Aleph Zero was traded on exchanges in the last day.
+In the last seven days, Aleph Zero has traded 1.3% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.